✓ ✓

 Necessary outcome 2: Execute a national livestock herd digitization strategy.

-Digitized Canadian ranches could trivially report current, reliable and immutable livestock animal movement while disclosing personal information only as necessary.
+Digitized Canadian ranches could trivially report current, reliable and immutable livestock animal movement while disclosing personal information only when necessary.

 But addressed in isolation, without affordable and universal connectivity, limited and obsolete digital solutions, no affordable or ready access to technical support, and a responsible regulator (CCIA) sustaining obsolete processes and technology, animal movement reporting becomes a significant burden providing no return

 With herd digitization, traceability comes free with returns realized from digitizing sustainability and productivity.
-Traceability without herd digitization is, as Ms Fairbrother identifies, a pain in the ass.
+Traceability without herd digitization is, as Ms Fairbrother identified, a pain in the ass.

 Action item 2: Review, consolidate, and act, on identified deficiencies in Canadian AgTech innovation and mobilize a national initiative to realize digitization of Canadian ranching.